MIDI meets Mobile.

-Xequence's keyboard controller is absolute top-class and offers a highly configurable, scale-aware keyboard with over 70 included scales selectable from almost a dozen categories (a chromatic scale (all notes) and "normal" mode with black keys are also included).
+Xequence's keyboard controller is very versatile and offers a highly configurable, scale-aware keyboard with over 70 included scales selectable from almost a dozen categories (a chromatic scale (all notes) and "normal" mode with black keys are also included).
 It can be either single or dual and can be "velocity sensitive" (tap a key's bottom for full velocity, or the top for nearly no velocity).
 Two velocity curves are available on the Settings screen.
 The key size is freely adjustable using the "Width" slider.

 The keyboard always controls the instrument of the currently selected Arranger track, or, if launched while in the Pianoroll / Controller editor, the instrument of the track whose part is being edited.

 In music theory, scales are selections of notes that work well together and give off a certain "mood".

 A full octave contains 12 semitones.
 Most scales, like the Major or Minor scales, contain only 7 of those, which work well together.
 There's also scales with less notes, like the Pentatonic scales, which contain only 5 notes.

 There's 2 special options in the Scales menu:

 Alternatively, if you would like to use and edit drums without drum maps, use the Chromatic scale, as it contains all notes and you're guaranteed not to "miss" any drum sounds your destination instrument / app might play on some note.

 All controllers of the current instrument that have the "Keyboard" toggle enabled can be shown to the left by tapping the "CC" button.